17th Century Church Conversion, Felindre

 Naturally, the church required extensive energy efficiency improvements to ensure the project’s suitability for a ground source heat pump.
 Ground Sun worked closely with the architects and the builders on this project making recommendations about underfloor heating and insulation to ensure the heat pump would work as efficiently as possible and to satisfy the client’s desire for a sustainable, energy efficient home.

 Thanks to the energy efficiency measures installed the heat loss for the building was reduced to c.30W/m2.
 Typically buildings of this nature prior to fitting modern energy efficiency measures would expect a heat loss of 100-120W/m2 (this would mean the project would have been looking at a 24kW heat pump rather than an 8.5kW High Temperature heat pump!).

 Following the energy efficiency improvements a Kensa 8.5kW High Temperature Single Compact heat pump was chosen to provide all the heating and hot water for the 274m2 property.

 It was also important to get the heat loss for the building lowered as there was only enough ground to install 3 x 50m long slinky trenches to accommodate the 8.5kW heat pump.
 The trenches were dug by the builders on the project and filled with a total of 900m of PE32mm slinky pipe.

-The MCS accredited renovation qualifies the client for quarterly payments from the government’s Renewable Heat Incentive (RHI); these payments will continue for a 7-year period.
+The MCS accredited renovation qualifies the client for quarterly payments from the government’s Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding); these payments will continue for a 7-year period.